 Rethinking How School Works: Need for Change in the Traditional Way

 There is a concentrated effort to reinvent the traditional classroom pattern and rearrange the entire school experience.
 A trend that is being driven by the impact of innovative learning approaches.
 Project and challenge-based learning methods are removing the limitations of the traditional bell schedule for schools that allow students to move from one learning activity to another more easily.
 The integrative nature of these traditional approaches has popularized the innovative application of technology and encouraged innovative designs of school models that connect each class and subject matter to one another.
 Also, as learning becoming more student-centered and fluid, some administrators and teachers have started to believe that schedules should be more flexible to allow opportunities for authentic learning.
 To change the traditional way of learning that takes place in classrooms is becoming more agile and open to trying new approaches.
+All of this is happening and it’s only a matter of time before it becomes commonplace in schools all across the country, so when you are looking at Townsville schools keep this in mind and see where the school sits with innovation across teaching.

 Deeper Learning Approaches: Coping up with Advanced Technology